okawibawa/verify-whatsapp-number/README.md

 6. Connect your WhatsApp account by scanning the QR code through your WhatsApp (first time only.)

 7. Result will be stored in the root folder in a file titled `validNumbers.txt`.

+8. Copy the validNumbers.txt to the folder of ./valid-numbers-to-check with the name of whatever you want for example using this command `cp validNumbers.txt ./valid-numbers-to-check/1st-place.txt`

+9. Run the shell script of `check.sh` with `./check.sh`

+10. See the results of the phone number registered and unregistered count